Your longevity starts here

 Introduction

 Modern wearable devices are incredible tools, constantly tracking vital metrics from heart rate and sleep to oxygen saturation and daily movement.
-They offer an unprecedented "high-definition movie" of your health, not just a snapshot.
+They offer an unprecedented high-definition view of your health and how it progresses.
 But with this flood of data, occasional "odd" readings are inevitable.
 A single blip is rarely cause for alarm, but repeating, escalating trends over hours or days?
 That's when your wearable becomes an invaluable early warning system – a prompt to take notice.

 At Emerald, we understand that data alone isn't enough.
-Our mission is to bridge the 'Implementation Gap' – translating those digital whispers into meaningful action.
-This guide will help you decipher common abnormal metrics, spot genuine red flags, and know precisely when to reach out to your dedicated Emerald GP and Health Coach team.
+Our mission is to translate those digital whispers into meaningful action.
+This guide will help you decipher common abnormal metrics, spot genuine red flags, and know precisely when to reach out to your dedicated clinical team.

 • Resting Heart Rate (RHR) Thresholds:

-• For most adults, a sustained RHR below 50 bpm or above 100 bpm over multiple days can be considered abnormal.
+• For most adults, a sustained RHR below 50 bpm or above 100 bpm can be considered abnormal.

-• Highly fit individuals and athletes often have natural RHRs in the 40s – this is their personal normal.
+• Fit individuals and athletes often have natural RHRs in the 40s – this is their personal normal.

-• The Red Flag: A sudden, consistent shift of 15–20 bpm from your individual average over several days warrants attention.
+• A sudden, consistent shift of 15–20 bpm from your individual average over several days warrants attention.

-• Heart Rhythm Alerts: These are often specific:
+• Heart Rhythm Alerts: These are often specific and warrant further review

 • "Irregular rhythm notification"